dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 ## But wait - my breakpoint wasn't hit!

 That's because it's being executed within the process running your DotNetNuke website.
 So all you need to do is "attach to process".

+**You need to be running Visual Studio as an Administrator before you can attach to the w3p process.**

 There are VS extensions you can get to make attaching to IIS processes trivial.
 Otherwise, within VS, a quick way to do it is do this: